Benefits of Digital Asset Management for Remote Teams

 With a remote team, it’s crucial to keep communication flowing and ensure everyone is up to date on current initiatives.
 A DAM supports communication with numerous integrations into the marketing technologies your teams already love and use.

-With integrations into project management systems like Wrike and Workfront, users can easily access approved content from the DAM library, as it’s directly embedded into your project management platform.
+With project management systems integrations like Wrike and Workfront, users can easily access approved content from the DAM library, as it’s directly embedded into your project management platform.
 The integration makes it easy for users to attach assets to specific projects, maintain version control, provide edits, approve content, and more.